-It should read that food deliveries or deliveries of any kind to students are prohibited and will not be accepted by security or staff.
+Food deliveries or deliveries of any kind to students are prohibited and will not be accepted by security or staff.

 CARE OF SCHOOL PROPERTY

 Students will be held responsible for care of school property and accountable for any property destruction.
 Repayment will be required for any damage caused by student neglect and/or misuse.